exyi/diplomka/diplomka/text/3-analysis-3-statistic.md

 We will use the sample size of 100 observations for the test, given that it is a typical number of instances of a non-canonical basepair.
 We have slightly over 50 000 datapoints in the canonical classes, so 1000 sampled batches should provide an ample coverage the available dataset.

-The figure [-@fig:KDE_bandwidth_golden_length_deviation] compares various bandwidth adjustments of the default Scott's factor.
+[The figure @fig:KDE_bandwidth_golden_length_deviation] compares various bandwidth adjustments of the default Scott's factor.
 It is clear that the general optimum is in the range from 1.0 to 1.5, although we can see that different hydrogen bonds length have slightly different optimal bandwidths.

 ![[Reference H-bond lengths](https://doi.org/10.1107/S2059798321007610) / KDE mode with bandwidth adjustment from 0.5 to 3.0](../img/KDE_bandwidth_golden_length_deviation.svg){#fig:KDE_bandwidth_golden_length_deviation}